postsharp/PostSharp.Documentation/conceptual/DeploymentConfiguration/Deployment/postsharp-unattended.md

 ---
 # Installing PostSharp Unattended

-PostSharp is composed of a user interface (PostSharp Tools for Visual Studio) and build components (NuGet packages).
+PostSharp is composed of a user interface (Visual Studio Tools for Metalama and PostSharp) and build components (NuGet packages).
 NuGet packages are usually checked into source control or retrieved from a package repository at build time (see <xref:nuget-restore>), so its deployment does not require additional automation.
 The user interface is typically installed by each user.
 It does not require administrative privileges.

 > [!WARNING]
 > The PostSharp user interface requires NuGet Package Manager 2.2, which is not installed by default with Visual Studio.
 Installing NuGet requires administrative privileges on the local machine.